-The European Union is one of the largest poultry meat producers and exporters in the world.
-This globally high position results from a long reorganization and development of this sector based on the implementation and preservation of high standards and integrated production systems on the territory of the European Union.
-These reforms directly translate into the growing dynamics of the European poultry meat production and export, but they also guarantee high quality of the products and satisfaction of the end consumers.
+The European Union is one of the largest poultry producers and exporters in the world.
+Its strong global position is a result of many years of reorganisation and development of the sector based on implementation and maintenance of high standards and integrated production system within the European Community.
+Such reforms have contributed directly to the growing dynamics of European poultry production and export, as well as to the high quality of products and satisfaction of end consumers.

-Although its territory is relatively small 1103 km2 Hong Kong is said to be a perfect example of a liberal economy characterized by a free exchange of information, people, goods, and capital where the services comprise 92% of the GDP.
-Hong Kong is also an Asian logistic and marine hub – a leader in the international air transport and one of the key container terminals in the world.
+Despite its small area of 1103 km2, Hong Kong is considered an excellent example of liberal economy with a free flow of information, people, goods and capital, with services corresponding to 92% of GDP.
+Hong Kong is also the Asian logistics and marine transport hub – the leader in international air transport and one of the leading container ports in the world.

 UNITED ARAB EMIRATES